-As a result, the odds for totals are adjusted per the level of difficulty of picking the total for a given contest.
-Baseball and hockey game totals don't pay as much as football or basketball totals, unless the game is forecast to be a complete blowout with one contender having the possibility of easily scoring multiple times.
-Totals make the game a little more interesting, because you're essentially routing for both the winner and loser at the same time.
-You want the winner to score a certain number of points and no more, and you want the loser to only score so many points and no more or no less.
+As a result, the odds for totals are adjusted per the difficulty of picking the total.
+Baseball and hockey game totals don't pay as much as football or basketball totals.
+Totals make the game a more interesting, because you're essentially routing for both the winner and loser at the same time.
+You want each team to score a specific amount of points.
+Whomever wins is unimportant unless placed a different bet on the spread or moneyline.

-Totals, in general, are difficult bets and hinge on many game variables.
-Referee calls, weather, competitor matchups such as quarterbacks or baseball pitchers, penalties, umpires, etc all can make a drastic impact on the final tally of the game.
-Essentially, you're looking for a fair contest with no goof ups by the officiating crew that "goes as planned" with the favorite scoring one portion of your points and the loser only scoring the remaining portion of the total.
+Totals hinge on many game variables.
+Referee calls, weather, competitor matchups such as quarterbacks or baseball pitchers, penalties, umpires, etc. all can make a drastic impact on the final tally of the game.
+Essentially, you're looking for a fair contest with no goof ups by the officiating crew that "goes as planned".
 Is a total bet a sucker's bet?
 Yes, it can be.
 If you're betting basketball totals, good luck - this is literally more difficult than a crap shoot or black/red bet on the roulette wheel.
 With hockey, you face better odds but won't get as much money in return.

 Our suggestion is to bet totals very carefully.
 Stick to one's you think you can win.
-And, if you're also betting on the general outcome of the game, bet a smaller amount of money on the total bet, because if you lose your total ( a harder bet than straight bet) you don't want to nullify your straight bet winnings.
+And, if you're also betting on the general outcome of the game, bet a smaller amount of money on the total bet, because if you lose your total (harder to win than a straight bet) you don't want to nullify your straight bet winnings.
 Have fun and Good Luck!